 The uniqueness of hummingbird flight has fascinated ornithologists for decades.
-The advent of high speed filming and the use of advanced techniques to analyze the air currents around hummingbird wings and exactly how those wings move have allowed scientists to better understand how hummingbirds fly.
+Today, the use of high-speed filming and advanced techniques to analyze air currents around hummingbird wings have allowed scientists to better understand how hummingbirds fly.

-The unique physical adaptations hummingbirds have are key factors in why they fly so differently from other birds.
-Not only does their small size allow for better aerial maneuverability, but other physiological adaptations include:
+The unique physical adaptations of hummingbirds are key factors in why they fly so differently from other birds.
+Not only does their small size allow for better aerial maneuverability, but they also have many other physiological adaptations that make them superior fliers.

-- Hollow bones, fused vertebrae and fused pelvic bones to eliminate excess muscles and ligaments to lighten the bird's weight without sacrificing support that protects internal organs.
+- Hollow bones, fused vertebrae, and fused pelvic bones allow the bird to take in more oxygen and eliminate excess muscles and ligaments.
+This makes it lighter without sacrificing support that protects internal organs.

-- Proportionally larger pectoral (chest) muscles and sternum that are responsible for moving the wings.
+- Proportionally larger pectoral (chest) muscles are responsible for moving the wings.
 A hummingbird's pectoral muscles account for more than 25 percent of its body weight, a higher percentage than any other bird species.

-- Longer, stronger bones in the "finger" portion of the wing to keep the wing stable with each stroke and to allow greater fine movements to control flight direction.
+- Longer, stronger bones in the "finger" portion of the wing keep the wing stable with each stroke and allow greater fine movements to control flight direction.

-- An enlarged heart for more efficient pumping to support faster wing beats and more efficient oxygen distribution to the muscles.
+- An enlarged heart for more efficient pumping supports faster wing beats and more efficient oxygen distribution to the muscles.

-Just physical adaptations are not enough to give hummingbirds such unique flight abilities.
+Physical adaptations alone are not enough to give hummingbirds such unique flight abilities.
 Most birds fly with upstrokes and downstrokes, generating all their lift and power on the downstroke of each wing beat.
-Hummingbirds, however, actually stroke their wings forwards and backwards, pivoting up to 180 degrees at the shoulder to rotate the wing.
-This pattern – the wingtip traces a horizontal figure eight in the air with each wing beat – generates lift on both forward and backward strokes, keeping the bird aloft and allowing it to hover.
+Hummingbirds, however, stroke their wings forward and backward, pivoting up to 180 degrees at the shoulder to rotate the wing.
+This pattern, with the wingtip tracing a horizontal figure eight in the air with each wing beat, generates lift on both forward and backward strokes, keeping the bird aloft and allowing it to hover.

-A minute twist can change the angle of the wing and influence the direction of flight, giving the hummingbird the ability to change direction instantly no matter which way the wing is stroking.
-This type of flight control is more closely associated with insects such as dragonflies than with birds, and is a unique adaptation the hummingbird has harnessed for efficient flight.
+A minute twist can change the angle of the wing and influence the flight direction, allowing the hummingbird to change direction instantly no matter which way the wing is stroking.
+This type of flight control is more closely associated with insects such as dragonflies than with birds and is a unique adaptation the hummingbird has harnessed for efficient flight.

 Ornithologists may have deciphered the gross mechanics of hummingbird flight, but much more research is needed to fully understand these birds' unique abilities.
-New research techniques involving ultraviolet light, wind tunnels and other advanced technology are continually improving our understanding of how hummingbirds fly.
+New research techniques involving ultraviolet light, wind tunnels, and other technology are continually improving our understanding of how hummingbirds fly.

 How much more do you know about hummingbirds' flight abilities?

-- Hummingbirds beat their wings from 8-200 times per second.
+- Hummingbirds beat their wings from 10-200 times per second depending on pattern of flight.
 Smaller hummingbirds beat their wings faster to stay aloft because of a smaller surface area to support their weight.
 Hummingbirds that are diving also beat their wings faster than in typical, level flight.

 - A hummingbird can fly up to 60 miles per hour in a steep courtship dive, but speeds of 20-45 miles per hour are more common in straight, steady flight.